sxyu/smplxpp/README.md

 - cnpy (for npy/npz I/O) https://github.com/rogersce/cnpy
     - zlib: needed by cnpy to read npz (uses system zlib if available)
 - Eigen *3.3.90* http://eigen.tuxfamily.org/
     - Note this is NEWER than the latest release!
-The latest release seems to have issues with CUDA (?), so I vendored the version on master.
+I had problems getting 3.3.7 to work with CUDA, so I vendored the version on master.
+You are welcome to try again.
 - The following are used only if building viewer:
     - glew 2
     - glfw 3.3